Vintrdottir/Disaster_response_pipeline/README.md

 # Disaster Response Message Categorization

-This project aims to develop a **Machine Learning Pipeline** to categorize messages sent during disaster events, enabling their efficient forwarding to the appropriate disaster relief agency.
+This project aims to develop a machine learning pipeline to categorize messages sent during disaster events, enabling their efficient forwarding to the appropriate disaster relief agency.
 Additionally, a user-friendly web app has been created for data visualization, where emergency workers can input new messages and receive classification results across various categories.

 ## Dataset
 The dataset used in this project, provided by Figure Eight, comprises real messages sent during disasters.
 The goal is to build a robust model that can accurately categorize these messages to streamline the response efforts.